• Skip to primary navigation

 • caponata over a sourdough toast held with caponata on the background

 Serve them with crostini (you can make it with a baguette bread), or on a delicious sourdough bread toast.
-By morning, have it along with a coffee lemonade, or a refreshing juice like this ginger one.
+By morning, have it along with a coffee lemonade, or a refreshing iced ginger tea with lemon.

 📖 Recipe